cropgeeks/flapjack/docs/forward_breeding.rst

 **Map file**

-Map file is optional for this analysis.
+A map file is optional for this analysis.
 It follows the standard Flapjack Map file format.

 Output Statistics
 -----------------